christophstrasen/LQR/docs/low_level_API.md

 Records are attached using the schema supplied to `Schema.wrap("schemaName", observable)`.
 If the same schema is used multiple times, wrap the stream with unique schema names so you can address them unambiguously.

+**Record IDs:** When wrapping sources, provide an `idField` (string) or `idSelector` (function) so every record receives a stable `RxMeta.id`.
+Records missing the configured identifier are dropped with a warning—this keeps cache bookkeeping deterministic and allows downstream stages to trace each record back to its origin.

 ## Constructor Reference

 ```lua